I know your lives have been on hold while you waited for it.

 And I feel like there’s something uber possessive about Carly’s hug.

 Anyway, Spencer and Gibby are hanging, and Gibby brings up the tiff, and Spencer is very nonchalant, and shrugs it off and says that it’ll be fine.
 And it seems like he’s too self-involved to care.
 But I think he’s just being wise.
 I mean everyone knows Sam and Carly are going to make up (and by everyone I mean the audience, of course), and they do by the end of the episode without actually talking through their issues at all.
 (And I prefer it that way, because it’s like a clear statement that their issues don’t really matter.
-Which they don’t, not really.)
+Which they don’t, not really.
+And it wouldn’t make sense for them to be solved in a single episode anyway. )

-So maybe Spencer isn’t sweating it because he knows even better than Carly and Sam just how good of friends they are and how important they are to each other and he’s not even worried that they’re fighting because that’s how much he knows it’ll all get smoothed out.
+So maybe Spencer isn’t sweating it because he knows even better than Carly and Sam just how good of friends they are and how important they are to each other and he’s not even worried that they’re fighting because that’s how confident he is that it’ll all get smoothed out.

 And he’s 100 percent right.